Somers Point, New Jersey

-Somers Point is a city that is the oldest settlement in Atlantic County, in the U.S. state of New Jersey.
+Somers Point is a city situated on the Jersey Shore that is the oldest settlement in Atlantic County, in the U.S. state of New Jersey.
 It was settled by Europeans in 1693 and was incorporated as a borough in 1886.
 Somers Point was incorporated as a city in 1902.
+The city is located in eastern Atlantic County, southwest of Atlantic City, in the South Jersey region of the state.

 As of the 2020 United States census, the city's population was 10,469, a decrease of 326 (−3.0%) from the 2010 census count of 10,795, which in turn reflected a decline of 819 (−7.1%) from the 11,614 counted in the 2000 census.

-Somers Point is in the eastern part of Atlantic County, southwest of Atlantic City.
+Somers Point and all of Atlantic County lie within the Atlantic City-Hammonton metropolitan statistical area, which in turn constitutes part of the Philadelphia-Reading-Camden combined statistical area.

 History

-The earliest settlers of the area were the Lenape Native Americans.
+The earliest residents of the area were the Lenape Native Americans.
 John Somers was the first European settler in what is now Somers Point.
 Somers purchased the land along the northern periphery of the Great Egg Harbor Bay from Thomas Budd in 1693, making it the oldest European settlement in what is now Atlantic County.
 Great Egg Harbour Township was designated in 1693 from the eastern portions of Gloucester County, which included Somers Point.
-Somers named the area Somerset Plantation, Somers Ferry, and Somers Plantation, until the name Somers Point became established in 1750.
+Somers named the area Somerset Plantation.
 In 1695, John Somers operated the first ferry service across the Great Egg Harbor Bay to Cape May County.
 His son Richard built Somers Mansion overlooking the harbor sometime between 1720 and 1726, which remains the county's oldest existing home.
+Early names for the area were Somerset Plantation, Somers Ferry, and Somers Plantation, until the name Somers Point was established in 1750.
 Somers Point was designated as a port of entry in 1791 and remained one until it was abolished in 1915.
 By the 1830s, when Somers Point became part of Atlantic County, it was a popular summer resort with several boarding houses.

-Somers Point was incorporated as a borough by an act of the New Jersey Legislature on April 24, 1886, from portions of Egg Harbor Township, based on the results of a referendum held five days earlier.
+Somers Point was originally incorporated as a borough by an act of the New Jersey Legislature on April 24, 1886, from portions of Egg Harbor Township, based on the results of a referendum held five days earlier.
 At that time, there were 48 people registered to vote in the borough.
-Somers Point was reincorporated as a borough on April 2, 1890, based on the previous day's referendum.
-Somers Point was incorporated as a city on April 9, 1902, from all of Somers Point borough and additional portions of Egg Harbor Township.
-The borough was named for John Somers.
+Somers Point was subsequently reincorporated as a borough on April 2, 1890, based on the previous day's referendum, and was finally incorporated as a city on April 9, 1902, from all of Somers Point borough and additional portions of Egg Harbor Township.
+All were named for John Somers.